-Derbyshire County Cricket Club will be bringing first-class cricket back to Chesterfield in 2015 for a tenth successive season, as Queen’s Park plays host to the Autoworld Volvo XC90 Chesterfield Festival of Cricket, in association with Chesterfield Borough Council.
+Derbyshire welcome Northamptonshire to the picturesque Queen’s Park ground to open the 2019 BRM Solicitors Chesterfield Festival of Cricket, in association with Chesterfield Borough Council.

 Directions to Queen’s Park